SoCSTech/rpi-display-scripts/README.md

 ### Setup script
 The setup script is used to automate the setup of a RPI as a Display node for Yggdrasil.

-The script does the following
+The script does the following:
 * Updates the system package list and upgrades the packages to their current versions
 * Install Unclutter, a package for hiding the system mouse when it is not in use
 * Copies and overwrites the autostart configuration file to the raspbian default location